Boarders and Lodgers

 - Are the premises registered as a boarding house with the Local Council?

 - Is the person expected to pay the same amount of bond as a tenant?

 This list is not comprehensive and the answer to any of them will not necessarily mean that a person is or is not a boarder or a lodger!

 It is usually advisable to first try and resolve a dispute by dealing directly with the other party.
-One of the agencies listed in chapter 1.12 Community Contacts may be able to help you resolve a dispute.
 If you and the other party cannot resolve the dispute, it is suggested you seek advice on your situation and your options for taking action.
 You can apply to the Magistrates Court to have your legal status defined.

 Taking a dispute to Court

 If you can prove your status as that of a tenant, rather than as boarder or lodger, you will be covered by the Residential Tenancies Act and may wish to pursue a claim through the courts against the landlord.
 See When the Owner is in Breach of the Agreement for more information.

 However, if a tenant makes a claim under the Residential Tenancies Act and the court rules that the tenant is a boarder or lodger, their application will be dismissed.